rebelsky/sams-assorted-musings-reflections/index.md

 > I am happiest when I write programs that make art, or when I make art that has a computational component.
-In this essay, I attempt to describe the relationshp between the areas and the pleasure I derive.
+In this essay, I attempt to describe the relationship between these areas and the pleasure I derive.
 (Or at least I think that's what I'll write about.)